ugeneunipro/docs/content/query-designer/query-elements/algorithm-elements/cdd-algorithm-element.md

 # CDD Algorithm Element

-When the _element_ is used the input nucleotide sequence is translated into 6 amino sequences.
+When the _element_ is used, the input nucleotide sequence is translated into six amino acid sequences.
 The translated sequences are used to query the NCBI Conserved Domain Database (CDD).

 ## Parameters in GUI